rafaelbarretorb/trajectory_tracking_control/README.md

 #### 1.2 ```reference_states_server```

-This node provides an implementation of the ServiceServer that computes the reference states (position, velocity, and acceleration) of a trajectory given a path (set of planar positions), the average velocity desired, and the sampling time.
+This node provides an implementation of the ServiceServer that computes the reference states (position, velocity, and acceleration) of a trajectory given a path, the average velocity desired, and the sampling time.
 The reference trajectories are generated using **Cubic B-Spline Interpolation**.

 ##### 1.2.1 Expected Behavior